-The objective is to provide support "for the creation and development of micro-enterprises with a view to promoting . entrepreneurship creating employment opportunities.
+The objective is to provide support "for the creation and development of micro-enterprises with a view to promoting entrepreneurship and creating employment opportunities.
 Given the high proportion of microenterprises among rural businesses, a key objective of the will measure be support for achieving the growth aspirations of small rural businesses."
 (Rural Development Programme for England 2007-2013, p.
 5-300, para.
 1196.)

-region particular emphasis will be placed on the creation and development of microenterprises involved, or seeking to become involved, in high growth/knowledge economy sectors.
+In order to boost the competitiveness of the business base within rural areas of the subregion particular emphasis will be placed on the creation and development of microenterprises involved, or seeking to become involved, in high growth/knowledge economy sectors.